-The consolidated interim financial statements comprise the financial statements of Telelink Business Services Group AD and its subsidiaries for the period ended 30 June 2021.
+The consolidated financial statements comprise the financial statements of Telelink Business Services Group AD and its subsidiaries as at 30 June 2022.

 Subsidiaries are all entities over which the Group has control.
 The Group controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to use its power to affect its return.
 Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.